dabit3/xp-mobile-account-abstraction/README.md

 ## Cross-platform On-chain Payments with Social Login and account abstraction

-Built with Expo, Privy Wallet, Biconomy, and Airstack
+Built with Expo, Privy Wallet, Biconomy, and Airstack on Base Network (USDC payments)

 Send payments to wallets or ENS, Lens, or Farcaster profiles